django-cms/djangocms-template/docs/setup-instruction.md

 ### Update requirements.txt

-`docker-compose run --rm web fish --command 'pip-reqs compile; pip-reqs resolve'`
+`docker-compose run --rm web fish --command 'pip-compile requirements.in > requirements.txt'`

 For installing the compiled requirements in docker you have to rebuild it with `docker-compose build`.